This Week's Schedule - ROOM CHANGED!

 The University of Washington School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The University of Washington School of Medicine designates this educational activity for a maximum of 56.0 AMA PRA Category 1 Credit(s) ™ for the 2013-2014 academic year.
+The University of Washington School of Medicine designates this live activity for a maximum of 42.0 AMA PRA Category 1 Credit(s) ™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Please note: You cannot receive CME credit by viewing archived lectures of any of the conferences.